 Yes, and yes.
 Admins can enforce policies across both Android and iOS so that your employees can choose the device they’re comfortable with to get work done.

-Sign up for a free trial of Google Workspace.
+Sign up for a no-cost trial of Google Workspace.
 If you're already using Google Workspace, you can learn how to enable Mobile Management from your Admin console.